Easy Homemade Squeeze Pouches (fruit, veggie, yogurt)

 Second, store bought pouches are expensive!
 Especially when the kids want to eat multiple pouches a day.
 Making my own pouches is much easier on the bank account, and a much cheaper option.

 Lastly, my family loves to garden.
 We have multiple large gardens on our property with a lot of fresh fruits and veggies available.
 In addition, we can and preserve a lot of fruit and veggies from the garden each year.
-This means we have lots of delicious healthy fruits and organic veggies on hand without going to the grocery store.
-When we make our own purees we know exactly what is In them and the nutritional value.

 For canning recipes check out our homemade applesauce recipe here and our canned carrot recipe here!